Article

 "Especially if your ultimate business goal includes selling your company for a profit, we find time and again that our clients get better and more offers after engaging in a concerted branding effort."

-Determine the Right Timing
+Determine the Right Timing for Your Rebrand

-GR: Timing was a difficult decision, especially during the oil downturn.
-As a company, we are trying to be very conservative with our spending.
-I knew the investment in branding would also require the changeover of marketing materials and quite possibly modifications to our overall operations as we strive to support our brand promise.
+I knew the investment in rebranding efforts would also require the changeover of marketing materials and quite possibly modifications to our overall operations as we strive to support our brand promise.

 Instead of putting up billboards or running advertisements in each market, we viewed this as an opportunity to understand customer needs and how these relate to the services we provide.
 Our brand became a core piece of our market strategy.

 Make these decisions in a very intentional way that works alongside your overall corporate strategy.
-The pay-off for investing upfront can be huge, as the right brand becomes a decision-making tool that can help guide your company through formative years.
+The pay-off for investing upfront can be huge, as the right brand becomes a decision-making tool that can help guide your company through the formative years.

-Understand the Process
+Understand the Rebranding Process

-BB: In a downturn especially, rebranding serves as a powerful, regenerative force.
-It's an opportunity to transform and improve the overall health of the company.
 When we started working with ADS, we engaged every possible stakeholder, from investors to customers to internal groups, to figure out what their audience wants and to learn what they perceive as its strengths and weaknesses.
-These insights informed the direction we took with Milestone’s new brand position and promise.
+These insights informed the direction we took with Milestone's new brand position and promise.

 Once you define this promise and invest in the structure and processes to support it, you often end up with a re-energized workforce and better relationships with customers.